 Timeline.
-Evicting a tenant in Mississippi can take around 2-8 weeks, depending on the reason for the eviction and which court the eviction is held in (read more).
+Evicting a tenant in Mississippi can take around two to eight weeks, depending on the reason for the eviction and which court the eviction is held in (read more).

 Step 1: Notice is Posted